What we are doing

 You can read below about some of the actions we are taking to improve the culture, support and processes within the Department.

 The Institute of Physics runs the Project Juno scheme, which aims to recognise and reward departments that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.
-The Department of Physics is delighted to have been awarded, by the Institute of Physics, Juno Practitioner Status.
-The Department is now working towards moving from Practitioner to Champion status within the Juno Framework.
+The Department of Physics is delighted to have been awarded, by the Institute of Physics, Juno Champion Status.

 The Principles of Project Juno